99designs/gqlgen/docs/content/reference/field-collection.md

 ## FieldRequested

 `FieldRequested` checks whether a specific field was requested in the current resolver's selection set.
-It supports dot-notation to check nested fields and respects `@skip`/`@include` directives.
+It respects `@skip`/`@include` directives and works with inline fragments, named fragment spreads, and aliases.

 This is particularly useful when you want to conditionally fetch related data as part of the parent query (e.g. a SQL JOIN) rather than in a separate field-level resolver.
 A field-level resolver always requires a separate round-trip to the database.
 When the relationship doesn't cleanly map to an independent query — or when combining the data into a single query is more efficient — `FieldRequested` lets you conditionally include that data without fetching things the client never asked for.